ndgsghdj/2024-Notes/Chemistry/chemistry.md

 > _Editor's note: wtf is this topic_

-## Fractionating Column
+## Introduction to Fuels

+- Fossil fuels are formed from decayed plants and animals from millions of years ago.
+- They are mainly organic compounds that contain only carbon and hydrogen, known as __hydrocarbons__
+- Fossil fuels are important as they are the largest sources of energy for powering transport and electrical appliances, which are essential for us to function in our daily lives.
+- When fossil fuels undergo combustion, heat is released as the reaction is an exothermic one.
+The thermal energy can then be converted to other forms of energy.
+- __Crude oil__ and __natural gas__ are forms of fossil fuel.

+## Fractional Distillation of Crude Oil

 ![figure1](Fuels_Crude_Oil/figure1.png)

+- The different compounds in crude oil have different boiling points.
+- Generally, hydrocarbons with larger relative molecular mass have higher boiling and melting points.
+- As one moves up the fractionating tower, the temperature decreases.
+    * Hydrocarbons boil and rise up the column until they reach the trays that are cool enough for them to condense (into liquids).
+    * The liquids are siphoned off at different levels.
+Hence, hydrocarbon compounds with the highest boiling points will condense in trays __near the bottom of the fractionating column.__
+        + Note that the liquid siphoned off at each level is called a __fraction__.
+        + Every fraction comprises a __mixture__ of compounds, instead of pure substance.
+- The lightest hydrocarbon (petroleum gas, which has the smallest relative molecular mass), does not condense and is collected at the top of the fractionating tower.
+It can also be used as a fuel.

-Mixture of crude oil is heated so that __it enters the fractionating column as a *gaseous mixture*__ &rarr; ALL the fractions exist as vapour at the same time and then __separate out by selectively condensing__
+> Mixture of crude oil is heated so that __it enters the fractionating column as a *gaseous mixture*__ &rarr; ALL the fractions exist as vapour at the same time and then __separate out by selectively condensing__

-__Note:__ During fractional distillation the liquids __DO NOT 'boil' or 'evaporate' one at a time__
+> __Note:__ During fractional distillation the liquids __DO NOT 'boil' or 'evaporate' one at a time__

-> State the relationship between the position of the fractions collected and their respective boiling points.

 ## Difference between bioresources and biofuels